jonathannen/cater/README.md

 However, sometimes you want to inherit.
 In this case you want to replace the component, but also get a reference to the origial.
 For this, you use the caret import.
 Imports like 'app/^' will return the next component in the search path.

 What does that mean?
 Taking the example of "your-current-application/server/title.js" an import of 'app/^' would return the component _up the path list_, being the Title component in "cater-build/server/title.js".
 In your own Title component you can then extent or wrapper that original component as you see fit.
+Like so:

+    import ParentTitle from 'app/^'; # ...the mysterious caret import... import React from 'react';

+    class MyTitle extends React.Component {

+        render() {
+          return <ParentTitle>I've changed the title!</ParentTitle>
+        }
+    }

+    export default MyTitle;

 The Title component is a contrived example, but there are a number of real applications.
 The simpliest of which is wrappering providers.
 Each plugin can add a provider that then wrappers the following one.
 An example of this is the [cater-redux/server/provider.js](https://github.com/clashbit/cater/blob/master/packages/cater-redux/server/provider.js).